What Is Brain Freeze: Why we get it and ways to avoid it

 2.Having something cold touch the top of your palate.

 As explained before, our brains can’t actually feel pain.
-What can feel pain, however, are our nerves.
+What can feel pain, however, are our cranial nerves or nerves in general.
 It is believed that there are nerves connected to the roofs of our mouths that when cold touches them, the natural nerve response is the swelling and shrinking of blood vessels.
 As you could imagine, when something swells and shrinks this can cause a form of pain that mimics the pain that people feel when they have a throbbing headache.

 You may be reading this article and thinking, “I’ve never experienced brain freeze even though I’ve done these things”.
 As it turns out, that is actually normal!
 There seems to be a huge genetic predisposition for people to get brain freezes if they are predisposed to getting migraines as well.
 If you get brain freezes and ask your parents if they do as well, it is very likely that both of your parents will tell you that they experience brain freezes as well.
 Unfortunately, there is no way to help with this factor, but there are ways to stop your brain freezes when they do occur!